 Many reasons could cause this issue, from the firewall to network drivers.
 Before doing anything else listed below, restart your computer first.

 Re-add the friend

 and then re-add the friend.

-Enable Multiplayer option on Xbox website
+Enable the Multiplayer option on the Xbox website

+Enabling the multiplayer option on the Xbox site fixed the issue for some players.
 To enable this option, follow the steps below: